hilel/tabs-table/README.md

 # TabsTable
-## Simplbe Angular table with data categories tabs and with ability to search and sort
+## Simple Angular table with data categories tabs and with ability to search and sort

 [Working example](https://hilel.github.io/tabs-table/docs/)